Yuexin-Shi/credit-risk-model-validation/README.md

 The project uses the Give Me Some Credit dataset.

-The raw data is not included in this repository.
-It can be downloaded separately from Kaggle.
+Raw data is not committed to this repository.

+To reproduce the project:

+1. Download `cs-training.csv` from Kaggle Give Me Some Credit.
+2. Place it at `data/raw/cs-training.csv`.
+3. Run `python -m src.train`.

-The notebooks can be run in Google Colab by uploading `cs-training.csv` to `/content/cs-training.csv`.
+The notebooks can also be run in Google Colab by uploading `cs-training.csv` to `/content/cs-training.csv`.
-For local runs, place the dataset at `data/raw/cs-training.csv`.

 ## Project Workflow